wojdyr/fityk/doc/model.rst

     @1.F = @0.F        # shallow copy
     @1.F = copy(@0.F)  # deep copy

-The former command uses the same functions in both models: if you shift a peak in ``@1``, it will be also shifted in ``@0``.
+The former command uses the same functions and variables in both models: if you shift a peak in ``@1``, it will be also shifted in ``@0``.
 The latter command (deep copy) duplicates all functions and variables and makes an independent model.